 Minnesota has many forests that provide large amounts of timber and other natural resources to industries throughout the state and across the entire country.
 These forests also require thousands of forestry workers to maintain and harvest those resources.
 Forestry workers are in constant danger of injuries due to the equipment they use and the often unpredictable nature of their jobs.

-At Fields Law Firm, we know that forestry workers like you can suffer life-changing injuries that may leave your future in question.
+At Fields Law Firm, our Workers’ Compensation Lawyers in Minnesota know that forestry workers like you can suffer life-changing injuries that may leave your future in question.
 We made it our goal to help people who suffer on-the-job injuries, and when you contact us, you’ll get advice and guidance that can help you get started on the right path.
 Just dial 1-888-343-5375, or complete our free online form.

 Types of Forestry-Related Injuries

 The Bureau of Labor Statistics reports that forestry is a physically demanding and dangerous occupation.
 Some of the most common injuries in this line of work include:

 Many forestry workers suffer injuries not in the forest, but on the road while hauling timber.
 Workers who drive trucks that are overloaded may be unable to maneuver or steer properly, which can lead to serious accidents.

 - Chainsaw and Heavy Equipment Accidents